harigpnt/adthena/README.md

 java -jar "/<local-folder>/adthena.jar" Retail
 (Be wary of the slash, while MacOS and Unix uses backward slash, Windows uses a forward slash for folder paths)

-Hard way of executing the project: (Do not worry there is an If you do not have git, please install git from the site below: https://git-scm.com/downloads
+Hard way of executing the project:
+If you do not have git, please install git from the site below: https://git-scm.com/downloads
 Go to the command prompt and type the below: